EngineBuilderCorporation/ExpressionEngine/README.md

 ### What is the application built with?
 The project is in an IntelliJ IDEA project solution.
 For more on IntelliJ IDEA, see [here](https://www.jetbrains.com/idea/).
 The project has been developed with Java 8 and JavaFX.

-# Instructions
+### How can the application be deployed?

+The application can be downloaded from GitHub using the above link.
+You will be need to run it from the command line.
+It is recommended that you navigate to the root directory of the project.
 To compile the source code, the Java 8 JDK is required.
 JavaFX comes bundled with the Java 8 JDK.
 For Oracle's Java 8 JDK, see [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 The source code can be run by compiling and running Main.java in the package ie.gmit.sw.
 This will start the application.